-The Bowling Green Road Runners is a nonprofit organization of runners and walkers at all levels and abilities, who are committed to physical fitness and improving their community by encouraging, connecting, and supporting other runners and walkers within the region.
+The Bowling Green Running Club is a nonprofit organization of runners and walkers at all levels and abilities, who are committed to physical fitness and improving their community by encouraging, connecting, and supporting other runners and walkers within the region.

-Bowling Green Road Runners is a member of Road Runners Club of America (RRCA), the oldest and largest organization in the US dedicated to distance running.
+Bowling Green Running Club is a member of Road Runners Club of America (RRCA), the oldest and largest organization in the US dedicated to distance running.

 - Encourage local and out of town competitive road racing participation and provide notification of upcoming events and races.